TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: BOND

-This keyword provides the values for a single bond stretching parameter.
+Provides the values for a single bond stretching parameter.
 The integer modifiers give the atom class numbers for the two kinds of atoms involved in the bond which is to be defined.
 The real number modifiers give the force constant value in kcal/mol/|ang2| for the bond and the ideal bond length